Mathieuherbos/Getflix/README.md

 - Password restriction by length
 - Password confrimation (repeating the password entered)
 - Limiting characters able to be sent to the database
-- Passing entered data as a string so that it cannot be considered code
+- Passing entered data as a string/ changing html characters so that it cannot be considered code
 - Only letters can be considered for names
 - Only letters and numbers can be considered for user names
-- POST instead of GET requests
+- POST instead of GET requests where for user inputs

 #### Design